Making Blockchain Experiments Easy

 Yue Lin

-Yue is currently a student pursuing his master's degree at the School of Computer Science and Engineering, at Sun Yat-Sen University.
+Yue Lin received his M.Sc. degree from the School of Computer Science and Engineering at Sun Yat-Sen University in 2024, China.
 His research interests mainly include Blockchain.
-Since being a member of Huanglab in May 2021, he has been involved in two papers published in well-known conferences and journals.
-He is an early developer of the BlockEmulator.
+Since joining Huanglab in May 2021, he has been involved in two papers published at well-known conferences and journals.
+He participated in the development of the early version of BlockEmulator.

 许淼泳